thanhpt1110/my-practice-cpp/README.md

 >It's my first time using Git :v

 * This repo just has some IT001's homework and my extremely 'amateur' code 😥
-* I save here so I can look back and know how 'amateur' I used to be and of course It's just BETTER than I was 😁
+* I save here so I can look back and know how 'amateur' I used to be and of course now It's just BETTER than I was 😁

 #
 * Btw, after a couple of months, I'd improved a little bit I think so :v